Common setbacks in creating financial goals include:

-- Create an emergency fund.
+- Build an emergency fund.
 It’s important to have an emergency fund in place for just-in-case scenarios, like losing your job or having to pay for an unexpected medical expense.
-“A general benchmark is having enough to cover 3-6 months of non-discretionary expenses,” Jensen says.
+Preferably 3-6 months of your take home pay.

 - Pay off debt.
 If you have outstanding high-interest debt, such as credit cards, pay that off before saving for long-term goals.

-Having these three financial basics in place will give you a more solid — and realistic — foundation to build upon when pursuing your other goals.
+Having these four financial basics in place will give you a more solid — and realistic — foundation to build upon when pursuing your other goals.

 2. List and prioritize your financial goals

 It’s time to think big.
-Start by brainstorming what your financial goals are, including short-term financial goals, like saving for a vacation, and long-term financial goals, like paying for a child’s education.
+Start by brainstorming what your financial goals are, including short-term financial goals, like saving for a down payment on a house, and long-term financial goals, like paying for a child’s education.
 Be as specific as you can, and don’t be afraid to think big-picture.

 3. Connect each financial goal to a deeper “why”